-I wrote this song before I had lost any of the women in my life.
+Please excuse the gender exclusiveness of this song.
+I wrote it before I had lost any of the women in my life.
 If I didn’t like the vocal performance as much as I do, I would have rewritten the lyric to be more inclusive and given the vocal another shot.
-But, even though the song now seems to be missing important people, it was, when I wrote it, my personal statement, my reflex reaction after death came close for the first time.
+But, even though the song now seems to be missing important people, it was, when I wrote it, my personal statement, my reflex reaction after death came close.
 “A Lot of Good Men Gone Down” was written for my father–a very good man.
 Also, for Michael Clarke (drummer for the Byrds)—we became roommates on the road.
 My x-bandmates Mark “Rooster” Richardson and Leo LeBlanc (steel guitar with Jerry Jeff, John Prine) were there in spirit as I wrote the song.
 They all—my Dad included—died too young.
 And, they each had such a huge life force (Bee Spears!) that you could physically feel their absence.
 When friend and mentor Guy Clark died this year, I dug this song out of the vault.
 Getting it ready for Fugitive Colors, I realized that I’ve yet to fully get over the loss of these loved ones.
 So, “Lift your glasses one more time for those who left us behind.”
 And, now, women too (Mom).
 I celebrate them all; I lament them all.
 A lot of good folks gone down . . .

 Drums: Mike Mead; Organ: Phil Madeira; Guitars and Vocals: Dave Perkins; Bass: E Scott Esbeck

 “The Wind in My Attic” (© Dave Perkins; Dreambox/ASCAP)

 For lost love that continues to haunt.